cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 We will create a Kubernetes cluster using `kind`.
-Below cluster config will be used to create the cluster and within the config, a `NodePort` is configured to enable accessibility at port `5001` from outside of the cluster since do not have an actual load balancer.
+Below cluster config will be used to create the cluster and within the config, a `NodePort` is configured to enable accessibility at port `5001` from outside of the cluster since we do not have an actual load balancer.

 `k8s-cluster-config.yaml`